G1213123/Roadside-Design-QRH/llm-prompt-update-database.md

 # LLM Prompt: Update furnitureDatabase in questions.js

 ## Task Overview
 Update the `furnitureDatabase` object in `questions.js` to reflect accurate information from the HYD drawings and TPDM guidelines.
-Fill in comprehensive information for each furniture object's overview, usage, composition, and variants.
+Fill in comprehensive information for each furniture object's usage, composition, installation, and variants sections.
 Ensure the database structure matches the required format and all information is copied from the provided sources rather than being fabricated.

 ## Required Database Structure
 Each furniture item should have the following structure: